Healthdirect Free Australian health advice you can count on.

 • skin rash, itching or hives

-In general, temazepam should be used only for short periods, up to 2 weeks, unless advised by your doctor.
+In general, temazepam should only be used only for short periods of time, up to 2 weeks, unless advised by your doctor.
 If used over a long period, you can become dependent on temazepam.
+Do not take more temazepam than your doctor has prescribed.
+Do not share your medicines with anyone else.

-Check with your doctor for how long you can take temazepam.
+Check with your doctor for how long you should take temazepam.
 If you are thinking of stopping or lowering your dose, speak with your doctor.
 Suddenly stopping the medicine can cause side effects.

 When should I speak to my doctor?